SamDc73/Talimio/README.md

 # Talimio

 An all-in-one, AI-powered learning platform.
-Create custom courses, chat with your books and videos, highlight to make flashcards, and it adapts as you learn.
+Create custom courses, chat with your books and videos, and it adapts as you learn.

 ## Quick Start (Docker Compose)

 Prerequisites: Docker and Docker Compose installed.

+Environment: All required .env values are defined directly in `docker-compose.yml`.
+You do not need `backend/.env`.
+To customize, edit the backend service `environment` block and optionally uncomment provider API keys.

 1. Clone the repo